autoppia/autoppia_webs_demo/DYNAMIC_SYSTEM_DOCUMENTATION.md

 The Dynamic System is a comprehensive anti-scraping solution that dynamically modifies web page structure and content based on a single numerical `seed` parameter from the URL.
 The system consists of three main components:

 - **V1**: Modifies DOM structure (wrappers and decoys) to break XPath selectors
-- **V2**: Provides dynamic data loading (currently disabled - uses original data)
+- **V2**: Provides dynamic data loading (dataset varies by seed when enabled)
 - **V3**: Modifies attributes and text content (IDs, CSS classes, texts) to prevent selector memorization

-V1 and V3 work independently and can be enabled/disabled via environment variables.
-V2 is currently disabled and will provide randomized data when enabled.
-The system is designed to be deterministic: the same seed always produces the same output, ensuring consistency while preventing scrapers from memorizing fixed selectors.
+V1, V2, and V3 work independently and can be enabled/disabled via environment variables.
+The system is deterministic: the same seed always produces the same output, ensuring consistency while preventing scrapers from memorizing fixed selectors.

 ## Table of Contents